Oxnard Wellness Center

 - 2020 Census Information

-The Wellness Center is located on the C street side of Centerpoint Mall in Oxnard, 2697 Saviers Road, with a satellite program on Saturdays in Ventura at New Visions Center, 1065 E. Main.
+The Wellness Center is located on the C street side of Centerpoint Mall in Oxnard, 2697 Saviers Road.

 The Wellness Center is a peer support program staffed by Peer Support Specialists.